jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 <br />
 &gt; expanded brain: Self burn

-Someone with even a short experience in software development will not say something stupid like that, I thought haha...
-How much more someone who has worked in the software develpment industry for so many years, like Uncle Bob Martin.
+Someone with even a short experience in software development will not say something stupid like that, I thought haha. --- _"The database decision is not important."_ --- How much more someone who has worked in the software develpment industry for so many years, like Uncle Bob Martin.

 So I opened the article again and read...

 Wow!
-I have read this article many times in the past and I cannot even remember that the phrase _"the database isn't important"_ is even in the article! :laughing: And the phrase is located at the very beginning!
+I have read this article many times in the past and I cannot even remember that I noticed that the phrase _"the database isn't important"_ is even in the article! :laughing: And the phrase is located at the very beginning!

 > What do you mean?
 The Database **isn’t an important decision?** Do you know how much money we spend on them?

 > > Too much probably.
 And, no; the database is not one of the most important decisions.

+(Failed... :laughing:)

 I was consumed by the grandness of the idea presented in the article that I was not able to notice the _detail_, that _short phrase,_ that the _seeming angry person_ was able to notice.